wtask/chat/README.md

 # Chat

-Text chat over __standard__ Golang net.Conn __interface__.
+Text chat over __standard__ Golang net.Listener/net.Conn __interfaces__.
 The code is based only on Golang standard library and built around internal chat broker.
 The broker is a core as for chat-server and as far as for a chat client.

 Chat server: